MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 In its most basic form, a Dockerfile can be very simple.
 The following example creates a new image, which includes IIS, and a ‘hello world’ site.
 This example includes comments (indicated with a `#`), that explain each step.
 Subsequent sections of this article will go into more detail on Dockerfile syntax rules, and Dockerfile instructions.

+> Please note that Dockerfile must be created with no extension.
+In Windows to do so simply create the file with your editor of choice than save it using the notation "Dockerfile" including the quotes.

 ```none
 # Sample Dockerfile